-History of the Gillespie County Country Schools Trail
+Historic Places on the Gillespie County Country Schools Trail

 On January 23, 2006, the Gillespie County Commissioners Court established The Gillespie County Country Schools Trail, linking 16 former historic country schools and the Vereins Kirche (Community Church), a replica of the first school in Gillespie County on Market Square in Fredericksburg.
-The schools trail is a first in Texas and possibly in the nation.
+The country schools trail is a first in Texas and possibly in the nation.
 On April 1, 2006, Carter Casteel, State Representative District 73 of the State of Texas House of Representatives, presented The Friends with a signed Resolution commemorating the trail and the work that was done to preserve the country schools, earning them placement on the National Register of Historic Places.

 The Friends of Gillespie County Country Schools, in cooperation with the Gillespie County Historical Society, the LBJ National and State Park, the Cherry Mountain Community Club, and the Grapetown Community Club, sponsor the trail and the various activities throughout the year.
-The intent of the trail is to document the history of public education in the county and to document the more than 40 school districts which existed, several which have been forgotten.
+The intent of the trail is to document the history of public education in the county and to document the more than 40 school districts which existed, several of which have been forgotten.
 The goal to have a permanent display at Market Square in Fredericksburg documenting the districts and the remaining buildings for visitors to enjoy was dedicated April 10, 2009.
 Click here to read all about the plaque and dedication ceremony.

 The Gillespie County Country Schools Driving Trail brochure is available by clicking on this link.